How we test tumble dryers

 By Matt Stevens

-Find out how Which? tests tumble dryers to uncover the top models, and warn you about the worst.
+Find out how Which? tests tumble dryers to uncover the very best models, and to warn you about the ones that will leave you frustrated.

 Put us to the test